UK equity income funds are one of the most popular types of investment fund for investors in the UK.

 The lesson to learn from the Woodford fund is simple: for those that are targeting long-term capital growth, the risk tolerance of such funds may make them unsuitable for you.

-For income seekers willing to take on the risk, these equity income funds can be appropriate, provided that they’re included as part of a diversified, well-balanced portfolio.
+For income seekers willing to take on the risk, a UK equity income fund can be appropriate, provided that it’s included as part of a diversified, well-balanced portfolio.

 Even so, there’s still no guarantee of returns, and you could end up losing out on your money.